cylc/cylc-admin/docs/proposal-cylc-set.md

 ### 6.??
 Set jobs to failed when a job platform is known to be down

 I don't think this case is valid.
+(Unless I've misunderstood the requirement?).

 If jobs were submitted already they will have already failed naturally.
 Otherwise, you can prevent job submission by holding the tasks, or expiring